 Beware of using a CPL filter on ultra wide-angle lenses, as the darkening effect on the blue of the sky will not be homogeneous due to the physical principles behind the how CPL filters work.

-As CPL filters usually reduce the exposure by about 2 stops, they can be used to replace a 0.6 ND filters.
+As CPL filters usually reduce the exposure by about 2 stops, you can use them to replace a 0.6 ND filters.